cfrg/draft-irtf-cfrg-voprf/draft-sullivan-cfrg-voprf.md

 ## Instantiations of GG

 As we remarked above, GG is a subgroup with associated prime-order p.
 While we choose to write operations in the setting where GG comes equipped with an additive operation, we could also define the operations in the multiplicative setting.
 In the multiplicative setting we can choose GG to be a prime-order subgroup of a finite field FF_p.
 For example, let p be some large prime (e.g. > 2048 bits) where p = 2q+1 for some other prime q.
 Then the subgroup of squares of FF_p (elements u^2 where u is an element of FF_p) is cyclic, and we can pick a generator of this subgroup by picking g from FF_p (ignoring the identity element).

 In this document, however, we are going to focus on the cases where GG is indeed an additive subgroup.
 In the elliptic curve setting, this amounts to choosing GG to be a prime-order subgroup of an elliptic curve over base field GF(p) for prime p.
-There are also other settings where GG is a prime-order subgroup of an elliptic curve over a base field of non-prime order, these include the work of Ristretto
-{{RISTRETTO}} and Decaf {{DECAF}}.
+There are also other settings where GG is a prime-order subgroup of an elliptic curve over a base field of non-prime order, these include the work of Ristretto {{RISTRETTO}} and Decaf {{DECAF}}.

 We will use p > 0 generally for constructing the base field GF(p), not just those where p is prime.
 To reiterate, we focus only on the additive case, and so we focus only on the cases where GF(p) is indeed the base field.

 ## Algorithmic Details

 This section provides algorithms for each step in the VOPRF protocol.

 1. V computes X = H_1(x) and a random element r (blinding factor) from GF(p), and computes M = rX.
 2. V sends M to P.
-3. P computes Z = kM = rkX, and D = DLEQ_Generate(G,Y,M,Z).
+3. P computes Z = kM = rkX, and D = DLEQ_Generate(G,k,Y,M,Z).
 4. P sends (Z, D) to V.
 5. V ensures that 1 = DLEQ_Verify(G,Y,M,Z,D).
 If not, V outputs an error.
 6. V unblinds Z to compute N = r^(-1)Z = kX.